metabarcoding/simd/README.md

 ![SIMD](logo/300x300.png)
 # SIMD (Single Instruction, Multiple Data)
-SIMD support via Go assembly for arithmetic and bitwise operations.
+SIMD support via Go assembly for arithmetic, bitwise, maximum, and minimum operations.
 Allowing for parallel element-wise computations.
 Resulting in a ***100% to 400%*** speedup.
 Currently AMD64 (x86_64) and ARM64 processors are supported.